a3chron/gith/README.md

 - [ ] delete tag deletes localy not remote, for remote: git push origin --delete <tagname>

+- [ ] add commands like `gith push tag` or `gith add remote` to instantly get to selection for quicker use

 <br />

 <p align="center">